mddub/pippytalk/README.md

 * For two boards to communicate over UART, they must share a common ground, not be powered by two different USB batteries.
 If you think about voltage and signals for about 10 seconds, you'll understand why.
 Apparently I didn't have 10 seconds to spare during the few days I spent adding debug statements in Adafruit's Arduino libraries, cycling through boards, doubting my multimeter, and resoldering every joint.

 * If you are trying to sense "taps" (shakes) on the Pebble, know that vibrating the watch (`vibe_short_pulse`, etc.) can also trigger a tap.
-So if you vibrate the watch to give the user feedback when they shake their wrist, you may end up giving him/her a lot more feedback than intended.
+So if you vibrate the watch to give the user feedback when they shake their wrist, you may end up giving them a lot more feedback than intended.

 ## Photos